Breach of Contract

 An employment contract addresses issues such as job title and duties, length of employment, and compensation and benefits.
 It may also outline how the contract can be terminated and restrictions on future employment, known as restrictive covenants or non-compete agreements.
 A breach of contract occurs when one of the parties to the contract does not meet the terms set forth in the contract.
 An experienced employment lawyer can be indispensable in obtaining favorable employment terms when signing a new contract, or in recovering compensation when a contract has been breached.

-Establishing Breach of Contract
+Establishing a Breach of Contract

-Under Pennsylvania law, a those who wish to file a breach of conflict claim must be able to prove the following:
+Under Pennsylvania law, those who wish to file a breach of conflict claim must be able to prove the following:

 - The existence of a valid contract – Oral agreements can be binding, but their existence is generally very difficult to prove.
 The contract must show the specific duties and responsibilities of the employee and the time period of employment, as well as termination causes and procedures.
-Otherwise the employee may be found to have at-will status in Pennsylvania.
+Otherwise, the employee may be found to have at-will status in Pennsylvania.